 When you want to say that the action is happening, for example, in the present and continues to occur, the form teiru is used.

-Let's take the following example sentence: 半分のケーキを食べている (Hanbun no keeki o tabeteiru) this phrase means: Half of the cake is being eaten.
+The following example sentence is: 半分のケーキを食べている (Hanbun no keeki o tabeteiru) this sentence means: Half of the cake is being eaten.

 If you want to say that it happened before, you can use the form た or ていた.

-• 半分のケーキを食べていた - I was eating half the cake.
+- 半分のケーキを食べていた - I was eating half of the cake.

 What changes is that the Ta form only says that it happened previously, while Teita says that it was happening before, in other words (in a progressive process).
 Why the progressive form?
 It is useful to show that the actions were in conjunction with something, for example: